kfrankc/data512-final-project/README.md

 * [Pandas](https://pandas.pydata.org/)
 * [Plotly](https://plot.ly/python/)

 After installing dependencies, run command `jupyter notebook`, which should bring you to a localhost environment where you can click on the `analysis/` folder and click on `analysis.ipynb`, which is the Jupyter notebook you can follow for both my analysis and code.
+Ignore the `tmp_data` folder, as it contains all the temporary `.csv` files I generate throughout the notebook.

 Feel free to contact me at kfrankc [at] uw edu  if you have any questions about this analysis.

 ## License for the Data

 Both the Billboards and YouTube data are shared with [CC0 license](https://creativecommons.org/share-your-work/public-domain/cc0/).
 The links to the datasets websites can be found below.
+I have also added the two datasets in the `raw_data` folder; they are named `hot_100.csv` and `yt_us_videos.csv` respectively.

 ## Relevant Links